manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 sudo systemctl daemon-reload
 ```

-If you still need the generator again just install the Manticore packages again and it will recover the generator file.
+If you still need the generator again, just install the Manticore packages again and it will recover the generator file.

 `searchd` process logs startup information in `systemd` journal.
 If `systemd` logging is enabled you can view the logged information with the following command: